Child-Centered Learning

 This is why I follow my son’s lead.

-I trust the process of learning that happens in our home because I trust my son’s innate ability to inform me when he’s ready for more.
+Now, I trust the process that unfolds in our home because I trust my son’s natural ability to let me know when he’s ready for more.

-This is how in-depth learning happens in our home. ⁣
+This is how in-depth learning takes root in our home. ⁣

 Learn how I can guide you here.